======================================================================

 A variety of compounds of empirical formula AlR3 and AlR1.5Cl1.5

 exist.
-The aluminium trialkyls and triaryls are reactive, volatile,
+The aluminium trialkyls and triaryls are either reactive,

 spontaneously in air and react with water, thus necessitating